ericmjonas/circuitdata/celegans_herm/README.md

 properties of the C. elegans neuronal network" PLoS Comput.
 Biol.
 Feb 3, 2011 3:7:e1001066 [doi:10.1371/journal.pcbi.1001067](http://www.ploscompbiol.org/article/info%3Adoi%2F10.1371%2Fjournal.pcbi.1001066).
 Any publication made utilizing the following data should make a reference to this paper.

+I am not incredibly thrilled with the quality of the role and neurotransmitter metadata for this model.
+With as much research as has been put into this system over the years, it's frustrating that bits of the worm atlas aren't even consistent.
+Nonetheless, this is a reasonable first attempt, especilaly for multi-cell classes.

 ### Cells